oshindow/cs6223/README.md

+# CS6223 software testing

+This is a repo for the codebase of NUS CS6223 course project: On Re-ranking Strategy for In-Context Learning in LLM Property-based Test Cases Generation.

-# PropTest: Automatic Property Testing for Improved Visual Programming
+This Project is movitived by PropTest: Automatic Property Testing for Improved Visual Programming.
 This is the code for the paper [PropTest: Automatic Property Testing for Improved Visual Programming](https://jaywonkoo17.github.io/PropTest/)

 ### [Paper (EMNLP 2024 Findings)](https://arxiv.org/pdf/2403.16921) | [Project Page](https://jaywonkoo17.github.io/PropTest/)